 What Should You Do Next?

 - Contact legal experts as soon as possible.
 Even if you aren't sure if you may have a case, leave that to the experts.
-We are happy to provide a free consultation to help you determine next steps.
+We are happy to provide a consultation to help you determine next steps.

 - Keep thorough documentation.
 Document as much as possible as soon as possible.
 Be sure to get the names of any potential witnesses, including other medical professionals present during the labor and delivery process.
 Be as specific as possible, including time stamps and details of conversations and questions posed to medical professionals during the birth process.